Cyclo-cross (also called CX or ‘cross) is a fun and versatile form of bicycling and racing. Many club members are discovering the adventure.

 How do I get started?

 Riding CX on a pure road racing bike isn’t advisable, but nearly any other kind of bike will work for you to give it a try.
 Look to the gravel rides all year round.
-In the fall, look for CX-specific practice rides on Saturday mornings and Thursday evenings, and a special CX social to launch the season planned for August.
+In the fall, look for CX-specific practice rides on Saturday mornings and Thursday evenings, and a special CX social to launch the season planned for early September.

 You must be a member of the club to join our rides.
 See Membership for details.